 I actually owned one of these years ago when I started the blog and it featured in my video comparing the sound of lots of instruments.
 It was pretty dreadful to be honest.
 Sadly, that was before I started writing up regular instrument reviews, and I had since given it away (along with a bunch of other ukuleles) to a charity.
 More recently though I have been keeping an eye on ukuleles on Amazon and picking out those that have unusually and consistently high user review scores.
 In fact this model regularly hits the billing as "number 1 best seller" on Amazon UK.
-So this one certainly fits the bill on that score, so could I have been wrong about it all those years ago?
+So this one certainly fits the bill on that score, yet could I have been wrong about it all those years ago?
 Let's take a look.

 The Vintage VUK20 is billed on Amazon as the 'Vintage Ukulele Outfit' (meaning it comes with a gig bag, a plectrum and a pitch pipe) although it is available in very similar forms called the VUK15 also.
 To my eyes, they all look very similar and are the same price too..
-I was actually intrigued by the Vintage brand as I actually own a guitar of theirs which is pretty damn good.
+I was actually intrigued by the Vintage brand as I actually owned a guitar of theirs which was pretty damn good.
 In fact, their guitars have built a fairly solid reputation as good value and quality in both the acoustic and electric markets.
 Clearly they chose to dip a toe into the ukulele world.
 But did they take that decision seriously?

-(To be fair, the Vintage website is not quite so gushing, but describes the body as Sapeli Ply.
+To be fair, the Vintage website is not quite so gushing, but describes the body as Sapeli Ply.
 It is certainly ply, but that is far as it goes...
 But that product description on Amazon must have come from somewhere, and considering it wasn't a third party seller, I'd wager it came from Vintage...
 For those interested, Sapele (note the correct spelling) is a cheap african wood reminiscent of mahogany and often mistakenly called 'African Mahogany'.
-So isn't mahogany in the first place, but not even laminate with a mahogany outer.
+So isn't actually mahogany in the first place, but not even laminate with a mahogany outer.
 It's Sapele... plywood.
 I would also note that on the UK Amazon store this has a massively high user rating and very few negative comments.
 Sounds too good to be true?

 So as I say, a laminate body ukulele in a kind of spray painted satin gloss finish in a rather dreadful shade of brown.
 Mahogany does NOT look like this in any way and for that matter, neither does Sapele..
 It's in a soprano scale and standard in shape with a double bout.
 It's made in China (where else?) and can be bought for about £23 in the UK.
 At first glance it actually doesn't look too bad on the construction front.
 Cheap certainly and rather bland to look at, but all seems to be in one piece.